zibin-zhao/DL-SELEX/AptaClux/README.md

 ## Detailed model workflow

-Other than source_code, the related more detailed code for model training and preprocessing can be also found in this directory.
+Other than source_code, the related more detailed code for model training and preprocessing can be also found in this directory following steps 1-5.

 ## License